 To assist health and social care providers comply with criterion 4 of The Code, a downloadable Inter-Healthcare Infection Control Transfer Form (IHICTF) can be accessed from our website.
-This form provides an assessment of the service user's infection risk (confirmed, suspected or none) and should be completed for each service user whose care is being transferred from one provider to another, whether they have a known or suspected infection or not.
+This form provides an assessment of the patient's infection risk (confirmed, suspected or none) and should be completed for each patient whose care is being transferred from one provider to another, whether they have a known or suspected infection or not.

-The form and guidance can be accessed from our website.
+Both the form and guidance can be accessed from our website at www.infectionpreventioncontrol.co.uk